GFDRR/CCDR-tools/Top-down/procedures/Analytical_procedure_classes.md

 ## SCRIPT OVERVIEW

-- Each script is hazard specific, because each hazard has its own metrics and thresholds; putting all in one script could be confusing for the user.
+- For now, each script is hazard specific, because each hazard has its own metrics and thresholds; we are looking to build a better interface.
 - Script runs on one country at time to keep the calculation time manageable.
 - The analysis is carried at the resolution of the exposure layer.
-For prototype, worldpop is 100m.
+For now, it is set around 100m.
 - User input is required to define country, exposure layer, and settings.
 - Settings affect how the processing runs (criteria, thesholds, number of classes).
 - The core of the analysis is zonal statistics: how much population falls in each class of hazard.
-- The information is aggregated at ADM2 level and combined with Vulnerability scores according to an algo (tbd) to produce impact score for each RP.
+- The information is aggregated at desired ADM level and combined with Vulnerability scores according to an algo (tbd) to produce impact score for each RP.
-- The exceedance frequency curve (EFC) is built and plotted by interpolation of these 3 points.
-- The expected annual impact (EAI) is computed by multiplying the impact score with the frequency (1/RP) of the events and sum the multiplied impact.
+- The expected annual impact (EAI) is computed by multiplying the impact score with the frequency (1/(RPi-RPj) of the events and sum the multiplied impact.
+The exceedance frequency curve (EFC) is built and plotted by interpolation of these 3 points.
-- The table results are exported in excel format.
-- The vector rsults are exported in gpkg format.
+- The table results are exported in excel format, the map rsults are exported in gpkg format.

 ## SCRIPT STRUCTURE

 - SETUP: environment and libraries
-- USER INPUT: required
+- USER INPUT: specify country and categories of interest
 - SETTINGS: default parameters can be changed by user
 - DATA MANAGEMENT: global datasets are loaded according to user input
 - DATA PROCESSING: datasets are processed according to settings